-Under a rotational panel scheme with four subsamples, Member States shall annually transmit in year N+2 not only the rotational subsample up to year N with a four year duration to the Commission (Eurostat), but also the current rotational subsamples with shorter duration (three years and two years).
+Under a rotational panel scheme with four subsamples, Member States shall annually transmit not only the rotational subsample up to year N with a four year duration to the Commission (Eurostat), but also the current rotational subsamples with shorter duration (three, two and one year).
+Each year all the four subsamples will be transmitted together.